zohajamil/orderbook-data-display/README.md

 ## APIs used

 [Coinbase api](https://docs.cloud.coinbase.com/exchange/docs/websocket-channels#level2-channel) is used as it didn't require API Keys or secret to fetch data as well.
 API used:
 - **Level2 Batch API:** To get real time bids and asks updates for crypto.
-The initial response of the api id snapshot which consists of the price and size pairs.
-Whereas after that, level2update type of data is returned includeing the bids and asks data each second.
+The initial response of the api is snapshot data which consists of the price and size pairs.
+Whereas after that, level2update type of data is returned including the bids and asks data each second.

 ## Other References
 ### Icons